axar/google-photos-exif/README.md

     ...
 ```

-2. an `outputDir` directory path, which is where the tool will write its output
+2. an `outputDir` directory path, which is where the tool will write its output.
+This is optional.

 This needs to be an empty directory anywhere on disk.
+If `outputDir` is not set or an empty string `''` the tool will not copy any file.
+It runs the process in place and modifies the files in `inputDir`.

 ## Supported file types